 The attorney in my DCFS case isn't helping me

 Sometimes attorneys in juvenile courts have very high caseloads and many demands on their time.
 If you genuinely believe your attorney is not working with you or listening to your concerns, you should discuss your concerns first with that attorney and then with their supervisor, if they have one.
 Put your concerns in writing.
 If your attorney is refusing to ask for something you need, provide the attorney with any documents you can get and names of people who can help in court.
-Sometimes attorneys will have a very good reason for not going ahead with your requests, or suggest a different strategy.
+Sometimes attorneys have an excellent reason for not going ahead with your requests or suggest a different strategy.
 But you are entitled to know what your attorney thinks about your case and concerns.

 Getting children back from DFCS